 - Cataclysm Climax: Out of nowhere, the Jedi temple which serves as the setting for the film's finale starts caving in.

 - Chroma Key: used to create most of the sets; but there were a few practical sets and locations as well.

 - Co-Dragons: Vader and Zhanna.
 Technically, they're rivals, and work together only once.

-- Decoy Protagonist: "It takes a Seer of great ability to activate this chamber... and that's not you."
+- Decoy Protagonist: As Zhanna says to Taryn, "It takes a Seer of great ability to activate this chamber... and that's not you."